South Australian Railways 900 class

 The 900 class were a class of diesel locomotives built by Islington Railway Workshops for the South Australian Railways between 1951 and 1953.

 History

-The 900 class were the first main line diesels operated by the South Australian Railways.
+The 900 class were the first mainline diesels operated by the South Australian Railways.
 Ten were built at Islington Railway Workshops to replace steam locomotives on the heavily graded Mount Lofty Ranges.
 They operated both heavy freight trains and passenger services including The Overland.
-After the arrival of more powerful diesels, they were concentrated on the easier graded lines from Adelaide to Port Pirie and Peterborough.
+After the arrival of more powerful diesel, they were concentrated on the easier-graded lines from Adelaide to Port Pirie and Peterborough.

 In March 1978, all were included in the transfer of the South Australian Railways to Australian National.
 Withdrawals commenced in May 1979 with the last two withdrawn on 18 June 1985 after operating a cement train from Angaston to Dry Creek.
 Three have been preserved with the other seven scrapped.